 Also, Spirulina has proven effective for lowering blood sugar levels in animals.
 One study on humans proved effective as well for lowering blood sugar levels a good amount.
 A meta-analysis found that it was good at lowering fasting blood sugar and studies show it may improve insulin sensitivity.

 One final benefit is the idea that phycocyanin (Blue Spirulina) can bind with heavy metals in the body and help remove them.
 One study showed that Spirulina might be beneficial for those with high arsenic levels.

 Blue Majik may also help with joint health according to E3Live and also reduce inflammation in the body.
 Remember, inflammation is caused by free radicals, so this makes sense.

 Are you impressed with all of these health benefits?
 No wonder it’s called a superfood.
-Spirulina has been shown to reduce risk of cancers, lower the risk of heart disease, lower blood sugar levels, improve insulin sensitivity, fight anemia, improve blood lipid levels, improve athletic performance, protect the liver and more.
-With all of these benefits it makes me want to find my old bottle of Spirulina and start taking it again.
+Spirulina has been shown to reduce the risk of cancers, lower the risk of heart disease, lower blood sugar levels, improve insulin sensitivity, fight anemia, improve blood lipid levels, improve athletic performance, protect the liver and more.
+With all of these benefits, it makes me want to find my old bottle of Spirulina and start taking it again.

 So, is Blue Spirulina healthy?
 Absolutely, as you can see.

 So just for a quick recap on the potential benefits of Blue Majik spirulina powder:

 - Lower cholesterol